onino-js/NEAT/documentation/neat-implementation.md

 > dependent mutations in the same generation, each identical mutation is assigned the
 > same innovation number.
 Thus, there is no resultant explosion of innovation numbers.

-Method: Creating new Genes from structutal mutation
-=> For each gene during the process
+In the Neat process, those instructions take place during the creation of new population of Genomes.
+Eventually, some structural mutations will occur leading to new Genomes.
+The mutation process should be triggerd in the scope of a tracking process describe below:

+Method: Track a structural mutation of a Genome

-1. get the max innovation number from all genes
+1. Get the max innovation number from all genes of all Genomes of the population.
-2. Create new Gene from a mutation
+2. Create new Gene from the mutation (described here XXX).
-3. Check if the mutation has alread been created (ie. already a new create Gene with same specifictions)
+3. Check if the mutation has alread been created.
-4. If mutation is new increment the max innovation number
+4. If mutation is new, increment the max innovation number.
+5. Create the new Gene.
-5. assign this max innovation number to the new Gene innovation property
+6. Assign this max innovation number to the new Gene innovation property.
-6. Create the new Gene
-7. store it into an array to perform step 3
+7. Store the new Gene into an array to perform step 3 with next genes.
+8. Reproduce process for each gene of the genome.

 ### Speciation